Anatomy of rocky planets formed by rapid pebble accretion II. Differentiation by accretion energy and thermal blanketing: ADAP code modules on volatile partitioning

 \subsection{Water evaporation}

-We outgas a water vapour atmosphere from surficial and underground water (evaporation) or ice (sublimation) by calculating the saturated vapor pressure of water, $P_{\rm sat}$, at the equilibrium temperature $T_{\rm equ}$ using the IAPWS equation of state.
-In equilibrium, the water mixing ratio $X_{\rm H_2O}$ at the surface must fulfill
+We outgas a water vapour atmosphere from surficial and underground water (evaporation) or ice (sublimation) by calculating the saturated vapour pressure of water, $P_{\rm sat}$, at the equilibrium temperature $T_{\rm equ}$ using the IAPWS equation of state.
+In equilibrium, the water mixing ratio $X_{\rm H_2O}$ at the surface must fulfil

 Using equation (\ref{eq:Psur}) and an expression for the mixing ratio, the right hand side can further be expanded as

 Here $M_i$ is the mass of the $i$th atmospheric component, with $M_i = M_{\rm sat}$ for water.
 We solve Equation (\ref{eq:Psat2}) for the saturated water mass $M_{\rm sat}$ by transforming the equation to a second order polynomial.